Excel VBA Offset Column (5 Suitable Cases)

 Code to Assign Values in Several Columns

-🔎 How Does the Code Work?
+How Does the Code Work?

 myValues = Array("Apple", "Banana", "Orange", "Pear", "Grape")

-This line creates an array containing some values in it.
+Creates an array containing some values.

 For i = 0 To UBound(myValues)

-The For loop here iterates from 0 to the index of the last value of the “myValues” array.
+The For loop iterates from 0 to the index of the last value of the “myValues” array.

 ActiveCell.Offset(-1, i).Value = i + 1